Hotmoka/hotmoka/tutorial/Takamaka.md

 Let us hence create a Maven project `family` inside Eclipse, in the same directory where the `hotmoka` project was cloned.
+For that, in the Eclipse's Maven wizard specify the options *Create a simple project (skip archetype selection)* and deselect the *Use default Workspace directory* option, using a subdirectory `family` of the `hotmoka` project as *Location* instead.
+Do not add the project to any working set.
+Use `io.hotmoka` as Group Id and `family` as Artifact Id.

 > The reason to use that same directory is only to simplify
+> cross-access to the compiled jar containing the runtime
-> cross-access to the compile jars, without using machine-dependent
+> classes of the smart contracts, without using machine-dependent
 > absolute paths to the local Maven repository.

-If you have installed the Hotmoka project, the Hotmoka and Takamaka jars have been installed inside your local Maven repository, hence it is possible to refer to them in the `pom.xml` of our project, that should look as follows:
+> The Group Id can be changed as you prefer, but we will stick
+> to `io.hotmoka` to show the exact files that you will see in Eclipse.

+By clicking *Finish* in the Eclipse's Maven wizard, you should see a new Maven project in the Eclipse's explorer.
+Replace its `pom.xml` file with the code that follows:

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0"